 Currently we are not utilizing these types of cookies on our site.

 These cookies may be set through our site by our advertising partners.
 They may be used by those companies to build a profile of your interests and show you relevant adverts on other sites.
 They do not store directly personal information, but are based on uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will experience less targeted advertising.

 Taking part in sport or physical activity is not just good for us as individuals, it can have a positive impact on a wide range of social outcomes as well, including building stronger communities.
 Bringing people together as participants in activity or as volunteers or spectators can help bridge the differences between people and help strengthen neighbourhoods.

 Being active also has a positive impact on the nation’s economy: directly through job creation, and indirectly by reducing health spend and reducing crime and social disorder.
 You can read more about how this impact can be demonstrated on the Sport England website.

 You can search for a local activity to suit you using our Activity Finder.

 Access Activity Finder

-Locally our Be Your Best programme aims to support families work together to tackle the issue of weight
+Our Be Your Best programme supports parents in helping them tackle the issue of children's weight

 Otago Strength and Balance classes have been set up across the county to support residents at risk of falls